Weekly Homily Reflections

 Greetings in Christ,

-Reflections and thoughts for your consideration based on the social teachings of the church for Second Sunday of Advent – Solemnity of the Nativity of the Lord.
+Reflections and thoughts for your consideration based on the social teachings of the church for Solemnity of the Blessed Virgin Mary - Fourth Sunday in Ordinary Time.

 Catholic Social Teaching: Global Solidarity